DataShaka/Documentation/routes/parse.md

 ####Available names

 - `map analytics` (url encoded `map+analytics`).
-This parses a sysomos map analytics query response.
+This parses a Sysomos map analytics query response.
 A date override is often needed with this parser.

 - `map search` (url encoded `map+search`).
-This parses a sysomos map serach query response.
+This parses a Sysomos map search query response.

 - `twitter profiles` (url encoded `twitter+profiles`).
-This parses a sysomos list of twitter profiles.
-A date override is always needed with this parser as the data is given related to the time of the sysomos query and not held in the response.
+This parses a Sysomos list of twitter profiles.
+A date override is always needed with this parser, as the data is given related to the time of the Sysomos query and not held in the response.

 - `map analytics twitter reach` (url encoded `map+analytics+twitter+reach`).
-This parses a sysomos twitter reach query response.A date override is always needed with this parser as the data is given related to the time of the sysomos query and not held in the response.
+This parses a Sysomos twitter reach query response.A date override is always needed with this parser as the data is given related to the time of the Sysomos query and not held in the response.

 - `map analytics twitter profiles` (url encoded `map+analytics+twitter+profiles`).
-This parses a sysomos twitter profiles list.
+This parses a Sysomos twitter profiles list.
 A date override is always needed with this parser as the data is given related to the time of the sysomos query and not held in the response.